microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_k8s/azure_stack_hci/aks_hci_powershell/_index.md

 This guide assumes you already have an existing 2-4 node Azure Stack HCI cluster and will leverage PowerShell to automate the AKS creation and onboarding process of the cluster to Azure Arc.

-  > **Note: If you do not Azure Stack HCI you could use this [evaluation guide](https://github.com/mattmcspirit/aks-hci-evalguide) to create a sandboxed, isolated AKS on Azure Stack HCI environment using nested virtualization in Azure.
-Please not that this is not designed as a production scenario, it is only intended for testing purposes.**

 ## Prerequisites

 * Clone the Azure Arc Jumpstart repository